 Jody Hopkins, LCSW, ACSW, Executive Director

-Jody Hopkins, LCSW, ACSW has been in the non-profit sector for over 27 years with the majority of these years in non-profit management.
+Jody Hopkins, LCSW, ACSW has been in the non-profit sector for over 29 years with the majority of these years in non-profit management.
 Jody began her career working with children and families.
 In 1999 Ms. Hopkins became involved in the free and charitable clinic sector and was an Executive Director for ten years at two different Charitable Clinics.
 In 2010 Jody was named the Executive Director for the Texas Association of Charitable Clinics.
 This is a statewide association that supports volunteer based free and charitable clinics.
 In this role she works with clinics throughout the entire state providing them with information, capacity building resources, and advocacy services.
-Jody is further involved in the local and statewide nonprofit community and is a member of the Community Leadership Council for the Center for Nonprofits.
-From 2011-2013 Jody served on the state Task Force to Improve Nonprofit Relations.
+Jody is further involved in the local and statewide nonprofit community and is a member of the community leadership council for the Center for Nonprofits, co-chair of the public policy committee for One Voice Central Texas and serves on the public policy committee for the National Association of Free and Charitable Clinics.
 Jody is a licensed social worker and received her master’s degree in social work from the University of Houston.

 Jon Opelt, Board Member